Recreational Vehicle (RV) Manufacturing Trends

 Approximate net recovery on cost

-Chassis a major inventory category: A chassis is the base frame of the vehicle along with wheels, engine and transmission.
-In some cases, it may include the cab and steering mechanisms as well.
-While they comprise one of the most significant portions of the cost of RVs, chassis aren’t necessarily the most valuable category in liquidation.
-Appraisers must analyze supply and demand for each particular platform to estimate recoveries.
-For example, in the current market, Freightliner Class A chassis are in demand.
-Lenders should be aware that modified chassis have limited value in a liquidation scenario.
+major inventory category: A chassis is the base frame of the vehicle along with wheels, engine and transmission.
+In some cases, the chassis may include the cab and steering mechanisms as well.
+While it is one of the most significant portions of RVs’ cost, the chassis is not necessarily the most valuable category in a liquidation.
+Appraisers must analyze supply and demand for each platform to estimate recoveries.
+Lenders should be aware modified chassis have limited value in a liquidation scenario.

-Lack of warranty lowers recoveries: Buyers of new RVs expect warranties of three to five years.
-In a liquidation, however, manufacturers no longer honor these contracts, which means that units must either be sold without a warranty or dealers must assume the liability.
+Lack of Warranty Lowers Recoveries: New RV buyers typically expect three- to five-year warranties.
+In a liquidation, however, manufacturers no longer honor these contracts, which means they must either sell units without a warranty or assume the associated liability.
 Because of this additional risk, dealers will expect steeper discounts when purchasing RVs in liquidation.